yzerlaut/old_physion/assembling/README.md

 # Assembling pipeline

-*procedures to pre-process and assemble multi-modal recordings to produce a coherent physiological dataset*
+*procedures to pre-process and assemble physiological recordings to produce multi-modal datasets*

 ## Purpose